hielfx/faceit-user-microservice/README.md

 *NOTE: It will NOT delete the volumes folder, it has to be done manually if required*

 ### Running in "development" mode

+Development mode will start the databases, along with the server and the sidecar.
+"This is like a deployment, but in the local machine".

 To run the project in "development" mode, run the following command: